rleathart/mc-modlist-installer/README.md

 to the executable) in which to download the following URLs.
 Text inside `<>` brackets specify options for the current 'context' (until the next set of `[]` brackets).
 Valid options are:
+-  `<Update>` Always download these files to the current directory and then
+-  resolve the modlist as usual.
 -  `<Always-Fetch>` Always download these files regardless of whether or not they are present already.
 -  `<Smart-Fetch>` Only download these files if they do not exist (default behaviour).